-- d.
-Charges or offers to charge a higher rate or discount for an insured repair than for an uninsured repair.
-Discounts for insured repairs may be offered through the Direct Payment Plan approved by the Commissioner. - e.
-Makes any false or fraudulent statement in connection with any repair or attempt to collect for a repair - f.
-Without lawful authority, prevents the owner of a motor vehicle from recovering the same. - 9.
-Carriers must establish procedures to comply with the various claims requirements of the mandatory preinsurance inspection program established by Regulation 211 CMR 94.00 (see Appendix G attached). - B. Normal Claim Handling - 1.
-Initial screening of reports of accidents and losses - a.
-All new notices should be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - b.
-Initial screening should determine that accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
-Initial screening should identify losses involving theft or arson, which always require detailed investigation. - d.
-The fraud indicators of Commonwealth Automobile Reinsurers Special Investigative Unit (hereafter referred to as "CAR SIU") Standards and Fraud Profile (Appendix A) should be considered to determine possible warning signs of fraud. - e.
-If the initial screening identifies discrepancies or inconsistencies, a determination of the type and extent must be made to evaluate extent and nature of further investigation necessary. - 2.
-Initial Investigation - a.
-Review policy information to verify coverage and resolve any issues including garaging and operators, and notify Underwriting where appropriate.
+- e.
+Reinspections must be completed on 25 percent of all repaired vehicles whose damage was less than \$4,000 including damages paid under a Direct Payment Plan. - 8.
+Carriers must establish procedures to comply with claims requirements included in the mandatory preinsurance inspection program established by Regulation 211 CMR 94.00 (Appendix G).

+B. Normal Claim Handling

+1. Initial screening of reports of accidents and losses

+- a.
+All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - b.
+The initial screening shall determine whether accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
+The initial screening shall identify losses involving theft or arson, which always require detailed investigation. - d.
+The fraud indicators of Commonwealth Automobile Reinsurers Special Investigative Unit (CAR SIU) Standards and Fraud Profile (Appendix A) should be considered to determine possible warning signs of fraud. - e.
+A determination shall be made of the type and extent of further investigation that may be necessary if the initial screening identifies discrepancies or inconsistencies.

+2. Initial Investigation